AlexanderMarinsek/Anemo-Embedded/README.md

 ## Notice
-For usage and distribution limitations, please refer to the licensing agreemen, contained in the file `LICENSE`.
+For usage and distribution limitations, please refer to the licensing agreement, contained in the file `LICENSE`.